inventree/InvenTree/docs/docs/settings/SSO.md

 !!! success "Works for Local Installs"
     Your server does not need to be "public facing" for this to work.
 For example the URL `http://localhost:1234/accounts/github/login/callback/` would be perfectly valid!

+!!! warning "Proxy Support"
+    If your InvenTree server is running behind a proxy, you will need to ensure that the "public facing" host address matches the internal host address of the server, and that this host address also matches the configured callback URL

 ### Enable SSO Settings

 Now that the social application is created, you need to enable SSO authentication for the InvenTree server.